1996 USISL Pro League

 The 1996 USISL Professional League was the second highest of the three outdoor men's leagues run by the United Systems of Independent Soccer Leagues during the summer of 1996.

 Overview

-This season, the USISL introduced several changes.
-First, the league added a third, higher league above the professional league.
-Consequently, several 1995 Pro League teams moved up and did not compete in the 1996 Pro League.
-Second, the USISL aligned its rules with the newly created Major Soccer League.
-In previous seasons, the USISL had used 60 minute halves and a shootout for every foul committed after the seventh foul of each half.
-Both of these were gone for the 1996 season.
-The USISL also changed its regular season points system to match MLS.
-This meant each win was worth 3 points and each shootout win was worth 1 point.
+This season, USISL created a higer caliber professional league called the Select League.
+Several 1995 Pro League teams moved up and did not compete in the 1996 Pro League.

+The USISL aligned its rules with other soccer leagues including the newly created Major Soccer League.
+Previously USISL had used 60 minute halves and a penalty shot for every foul committed after the seventh foul of each half but these rules were eliminated for the 1996 season.
+The USISL also changed its regular season points system to award three points for a win and one point for a shootout win.
 The average pay for Pro League players was $200 per week.
 The regular season began in mid-April 1996.

 Prime Network provided live broadcast of the USISL All Star Game and delayed broadcast of the Pro League championship game.